• MQ-9 Reaper Training Flight

 HANCOCK FIELD AIR NATIONAL GUARD BASE, NY

-• New York Air National Guard’s 174th Attack Wing hosts career fair for Central New York High School Students
+• New York Air National Guard Airmen assigned to the 174th Attack Wing clear debris in Rome, New York

 As the primary combat-ready reserve of the Air Force, the Air National Guard provides mission-ready Airmen to safeguard the homeland, serve our communities, and to execute global operations.